 Field-hunting tip

-Look in oxidized uranium deposits country — that is the host setting where ammoniozippeite typically forms.
+Look in oxidized uranium deposits country, the host setting where ammoniozippeite typically forms.
 If you start seeing gypsum, schroeckingerite, uraninite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.